 Think of a brand refresh as a wardrobe update.
 Your personal style didn’t change dramatically, but you want to add some of the new spring looks to your repertoire.
 For a health system, this could mean modernizing your logo and fonts or touting digital services by adding “virtual options available” to your ads.
 The goal is to retain the brand awareness you’ve already built while attracting new patients with your unique, competitive differentiator.

 By the way, this strategy requires less time and fewer resources to execute.

 This strategy equates to a complete makeover worthy of a Discovery Channel TV show.
-It’s appropriate for health systems managing several mergers, moving from small community hospital status to regional provider and organizations who need a fresh start due to crisis, scandal or major leadership change.
+It’s appropriate for health systems managing several mergers, moving from small community hospital status to regional provider, and organizations that need a fresh start due to crisis, scandal, or major leadership change.

-At Ten Adams, healthcare strategy is kind of our thing.
+At Ten Adams, healthcare brand strategy is our thing.
 If you’re ready to talk, connect with our experts.